nats-io/nats.java/src/examples/java/io/nats/examples/jsmulti/README.md

 `-n` connection strategy (shared|individual) when threading, whether to share
 * `shared` When running with more than 1 thread, only connect to the server once and share the connection among all threads.
 This is the default.
-* `individual` When running with more than 1 thread, each thread will make it's own connection to the server.
+* `individual` When running with more than 1 thread, each thread will make its own connection to the server.

 `-j` jitter (number) between publishes or subscribe message retrieval of random number from 0 to j-1, in milliseconds, defaults to 0 (no jitter), maximum 10_000